Publications & Preprints

 with Ranita Biswas, Herbert Edelsbrunner, Morteza Saghafian

 Delaunay mosaic can be defined by locally maximizing the negative power distance to other such points.
-We prove that the average
+We prove that the average of the two piecewise quadratic functions is piecewise linear, and that all three functions have the same critical points and values.

 Discretizing the two piecewise quadratic functions, we get the alpha shapes as sublevel sets of the discrete function on the Delaunay mosaic, and analogous shapes as superlevel sets of the discrete function on the Voronoi tessellation.
 For the same non-critical value, the corresponding shapes are disjoint, separated by a narrow channel that contains no critical points but the entire level set of the piecewise linear function.